NazarkinRoman/PHP-Simple-Cache/README.md

 # Installing #
-For install you must downlaod 'cache.class.php' and include to your project
+For install you must downlaod `cache.class.php` and include it to your project

 # Usage #